figiel/hosts/README.md

 Allow user-defined hosts entries.

 `userhosts` is a `LD_PRELOAD` library that overrides the fetching of hostnames in applications. `userhosts` transforms hostnames using a user-defined hosts file before doing the actual lookup.

 This allows using your own `userhosts` file on top of your system `/etc/hosts` file.

 By default `userhosts` fetches hosts entries from the home directory (`~/.hosts`).
 This can be overridden using an environment variable (`HOSTS_FILE`) to specify a different file.

+This library was renamed, the previous name was `libhostspriv.so`.

 ## Build